dunst-project/dunst-project.org/content/_index.md

     </span>
     <strong class="fmiddle">Context Menu</strong>
     <p><i>Use a keyboard shortcut to open a context menu (via dmenu) for the
     currently displayed notifications.
-Right now, it allows you to open notifications' URLs in the browser.</i></p>
+    It allows you to open the notifications' URLs in the browser or to perform the associated actions.</i></p>
 </div>

 <hr class="features">